 Some apprenticeships may award additional qualifications, such as a diploma.

 Who can apply?

 Anybody who is over the age of 16 can apply (there is no upper age limit), as long as they’re living in the UK and are not in full-time education.
 However, each apprenticeship has its own specific entry requirements, depending on the field of study and the level of the programme.

 For example, some Intermediate apprenticeships only need the applicant to show they’re willing and able to complete the programme.
-A Higher apprenticeship, however, may ask for GCSEs and Level 3 qualifications, such as A Levels.
+A Higher apprenticeship, however, may ask for GCSEs and Level 3 qualifications, such as A levels.

 How do I apply?